ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 If you intend to use the Interaction Engine with Oculus Touch or Vive controllers, you'll need to configure your project's input settings before you'll be able to use the controllers to grasp objects.
 Input settings are project settings that cannot be changed by imported packages, which is why we can't configure these input settings for you.
 You can skip this section if you are only interested in using Leap hands with the Interaction Engine.

-Go to your Input Manager (`Edit->Project Settings->Input`) and set up the joystick axes you'd like to use for left-hand and right-hand grasps.
+Go to your Input Manager (`Edit -> Project Settings -> Input`) and set up the joystick axes you'd like to use for left-hand and right-hand grasps.
 (Controller triggers are still referred to as 'joysticks' in Unity's parlance.)
 Then make sure each InteractionXRController has its grasping axis set to the corresponding axis you set up.
 The default prefabs for left and right InteractionXRControllers will look for axes named `LeftXRTriggerAxis` and `RightXRTriggerAxis`, respectively.

 Helpful diagrams and axis labels can be found in [Unity's documentation][unity-docs-openvr-controllers].